 What age group can EM accommodate in the Bahamas?

 Because of the scope of the rebuilding, we can only accommodate volunteers age 16 and older.
 Teams will be walking into a disaster zone where lives were lost.
 Maturity and preparedness of team members is of upmost importance.
 Serving with a younger group?
-Check out hurricane relief trips to Puerto Rico.
+Check out mission trips to Puerto Rico.

 How much do Bahamas mission trips cost?